-Aileen talks about Phoenix Rising yoga therapy and complex trauma
+Aileen talks about therapeutic work and complex trauma

 “What stopped me wanting to quit was the kindness, patience and unconditional acceptance I received in a safe and forgiving therapeutic space ...
 After my sessions I feel optimistic, warm and light ...
-Phoenix Rising has saved me at a time when I had little hope for a brighter future.”
+Yoga therapy has saved me at a time when I had little hope for a brighter future.”

-I had my first Phoenix RIsing yoga therapy session with Jess about nine months ago.
+I had my first yoga and somatic movement therapy (YSMT) session with Jess about nine months ago.
 The process is still ongoing, and one of the many crucial things it has taught me is dedication.
 Dedication and commitment to my own personal journey of growth and healing.

 Before my first session, I found myself preparing for the unknown.
 I had spent years with different counsellors trying to make sense of the somewhat distorted world I had built on a foundation of childhood trauma and the seemingly unshakable burden of feeling isolated and unconnected to myself and the world around me.
 It seemed to me that I had done a lot of talk in a conventional, predominantly cognitive therapeutic environment without actually being able to break the cycle of repetitive and harmful patterns.
 I remained stuck both physically and mentally.
 It felt to me like feeding on stagnant water with dis-ease constantly spreading.